 Track feedback

 Lastly, monitor how the employees or customers are using the training manual and collect their feedback.
-Online training manuals are easier to track because readers can simply like, dislike, or comment on the document.
+Online ones are easier to track because readers can simply like, dislike, or comment on the document.
 Conduct a quick feedback session or add a section where employees can input their opinions and suggestions.

-Training Manual Vs. Employees Handbook
+Training Manual vs. Employees Handbook

 Some people always mistake a training manual for an employee handbook.
 However, these two tools are distinguishable and serve different purposes in a company.
 The principal difference is that an employee handbook highlights company policies on different issues.
 At the same time, a training manual covers key information that is used to train employees on company processes, products, policies, and culture.